 Whenever you take away someone’s identity, i.e. I’m a Runner/Cyclist/CrossFitter/Basketball Player/etc., and you separate them from that activity, it will adversely impact their psyche.
 I’m a runner, I get it.
 I let the individual know that I understand it’s part of their identity, and that I’ll help them get back to where they want to be.
 I also talk to individual about what we can do in the meantime to make them still feel like themselves.
 (Oh hey, I just blogged about how running makes me feel like myself!)
 I try to get people healthy without making them eliminate whatever they’re training for; I can’t always do that, but my goal is to help you meet your goals.

 Make sure you have a good strength balance from your core all the way to your feet.
 Strength balance means keeping both sets of muscles—front and back—strengthened and stretched.
 Also, make sure you have the right footwear and avoid big jumps in intensity and/or mileage.
 And follow the advice of your doctor.
-(Nice plug there Dr. Miles.)

 What about foam rolling?
 Lacrosse balls?
 Yoga?

 There’s not great medical literature to support them, but anecdotally, they’re appropriate.
 Prehab — taking care of yourself before you’re injured — is important, and massage and lengthening of muscles with foam rollers and lacrosse balls can help with shin splints.
-Foam roling is also great for treating IT band issues and tight hamstrings.
+Foam roling is also great for treating tight calves and hamstrings.
 I think yoga is a fantastic activity, and I’d say that even if I wasn’t married to a yoga instructor.
 There’s a lot of benefit to core strength, flexibility and mindfulness of yoga.
 I encourage all the athletes I work with, including the football and basketball players at Wake Forest University, to do yoga.

 About Dr. Chris Miles from Wake Forest Baptist Health